Pilot adoption

 How does the E-liability Institute support the pilot?

-We then disseminate the results of these studies to encourage other organizations and regulators to embrace E-liability principles.
+We provide pro-bono advice to organizations interested in deploying E-ledger principles in pilot studies.
+We also disseminate the results of these studies to encourage other organizations and policymakers to embrace E-ledger principles.

 Pilot Resources